|Fluoride Treatments and Supplements |

 Fluoride is applied as a gel, foam or varnish during a dental appointment.
 The teeth are dried so the fluoride doesn't become diluted.
 Fluoride gel or foam can be applied by using a tray that looks like a mouth guard for one to four minutes.
 Fluoride varnish can be painted directly on parts of the teeth that are most likely to get a cavity, to strengthen them.
 This is an advantage of varnish over gel or foam.
 Varnish also contains a very strong concentration of fluoride.
 Topical fluoride comes in a variety of flavors, but it should never be swallowed.

-Fluoride supplements are usually used in children.
-They are taken in small quantities.
+Fluoride supplements are usually used in children who are at high risk for dental decay.
+They are taken in small amounts.
 The daily dose ranges from 0.25 to 1 milligram.
 The amount is based on the child's age and the amount of fluoride in the water he or she drinks.

 Dentists do not prescribe more than 264 milligrams of fluoride tablets at a time.
 That's because the toxic dose of fluoride for a 2-year-old child weighing 22 pounds is 320 milligrams.
 To avoid any chance of accidental overdose, do not stock up on fluoride tablets in your home.
 If you have any questions regarding fluoride risks, talk to your dentist or physician.